The Under-Engaged BrainAuthored by: Jim Stewart, Founder DocuSend, powered by MTI.

 So, what’s the point?

-We all do it.
 No one is immune to this.
-We all have known smart people who do and say surprisingly stupid things.
-And sometimes it even seems like the more intelligent someone is, the more people seem to take delight in the very fact that they, too, are capable of saying or doing something truly dumb.
-I really think it follows along the lines of the familiar phrase, “The bigger they are, the harder they fall.”
+We all have known smart people who do and say surprisingly silly things.
+And it seems the more intelligent someone is, the more people seem to find relief in the fact that even the brightest people among us are capable of saying or doing something truly dumb.

 The advantages of being intelligent are well documented.
 Intelligent people are more likely to get better grades at school and be more successful at work.
-Still, that doesn’t calculate how their lives will turn out in terms of happiness, wellbeing, or longevity.
+Still, that doesn’t calculate how their lives will turn out in terms of happiness, well-being, or longevity.
 University of Waterloo psychologist Igor Grossmann writes that most intelligence tests fail to capture our real-world decision-making capabilities and our capacity to interact well with others.
-This, in other words, is perhaps why “smart” people do “dumb” things.

 To be able to think critically, on the other hand, has been associated with wellness and longevity.
 Not to be confused with intelligence, critical thinking is a collection of mental skills that allow us to think in a goal-orientated fashion and use those skills when and where appropriate.
 Critical thinking drives people to look forward skeptically and strive toward better ways of doing things.
 Critical thinkers make excellent researchers, scientists and business owners.
 And that is what brings me to my final thoughts as I apply all this to my little corner of the world: supporting small businesses.